Get accustomed to your hearing aid

 Even if you have a custom-fitted hearing aid, it may take some time to get comfortable with the device in your ear.
 The ear may be a bit tender from having the hearing aid in it consistently, but this uncomfortable ache should dwindle within a week or two.
 If your ears are still tender after several weeks, call your audiologist to ensure there isn't an issue with fitting.

 You should practice using the controls and adjusting the hearing aid volume in a controlled, comfortable space.
 Controls will vary by style, and it is likely that both ears are different.
 Hearing aids have a volume setting that can be adjusted to your preferences, unless the device adjusts automatically.
 Some hearing aids will offer programmable settings for different environments that will make it easier for you to deal with a noisy place.

 You'll also want to determine how to use the telephone setting, which allows you to easily switch to a phone call.

-It may take a week or so to get used to your hearing aid, but if it is uncomfortable or painful, it may be time to talk to your audiologist.
-During the transition period, you'll want to maintain communication with your specialist to combat any lingering issues and determine whether they are a simple fix or more complex.
+It may take a week or so to get used to your hearing aid, but if it is uncomfortable or painful, it may be time to talk to your hearing care professional.
+During the transition period, you'll want to maintain communication with your practitioner to combat any lingering issues and determine whether they are a simple fix or more complex.
 It's important to remember that your hearing did not disappear overnight, so it's unlikely that you'll become completely accustomed to a hearing aid device right away.
-It's recommended to visit the audiologist about two to four weeks after getting your hearing aid.
+It's recommended to visit the hearing care professional about two to four weeks after getting your hearing aid.